weisongwen/GraphGNSSLib/README.md

 ## 5. Acknowledgements
 We use [Ceres-solver](http://ceres-solver.org/) for non-linear optimization and [RTKLIB](http://www.rtklib.com/) for GNSS data decoding, etc. Some functions are originated from [VINS-mono](https://github.com/HKUST-Aerial-Robotics/VINS-Mono).
 The [rviz_satellite](https://github.com/nobleo/rviz_satellite) is used for visualization.
+We appreciate the help and discussion from [Tim Pfeifer](https://www.tu-chemnitz.de/etit/proaut/en/team/timPfeifer.html) which inspired me to finish this work.
 If there is any thing inappropriate, please contact me through 17902061r@connect.polyu.hk ([Weisong WEN](https://weisongwen.wixsite.com/weisongwen)).

 ## 6. License
 The source code is released under [GPLv3](http://www.gnu.org/licenses/) license.
 We are still working on improving the code reliability.
 For any technical issues, please contact Weisong Wen <17902061r@connect.polyu.hk>.
 For commercial inquiries, please contact Li-ta Hsu <lt.hsu@polyu.edu.hk>.